 Seaside, Florida has been on my list of beach towns to check out for years, well at least since my days as an architecture nerd in college.
-Although I got my degree in psychology, I took as many architecture classes as possible and studied the development of Seaside, a master planned community, and how it was designed on the principals of new urbanism.
+Although I got my degree in psychology, I took as many architecture classes as possible and took an interest in the master planned communities like Seaside.
 Most of the homes in Seaside are within a 5 minute walk from the center of town, there is a playground within a short walk from every house, and the streets are narrow and tree lined which forces traffic to slow down and encourages bikers and walkers.
 Not to mention, the beach is amazing!

 10 Fun, Free Things to do in Seaside, FL

 1. The Beach

 There are not enough wonderful words to describe the greatness of the beach at Seaside!
 It’s perfect.
 The water is the perfect temperature and the sand is perfectly white and silky and doesn’t burn your feet.
 Even in the middle of high season, the beach is not packed.
 Also, if you are going to the beach with kids who can’t swim, this next tip is a must do!
 Bring a plastic shower curtain, a decent shovel, and a bucket to the beach.
 Dig a big hole and line the hole with the shower curtain.
 Use your bucket to fill the hole with water.
 Bam.
 Baby swimming pool that lasts all day!
 I grabbed a shower curtain and sand shovel at the Dollar Store.
 The shower curtain does not need to be fancy.
 I would bring one per kid, the ability to make a few small pools is awesome.
 Our big kids ended up in the baby pool every day.
 (Here is a plastic shower curtain on Amazon and an awesome sand shovel.—affiliate links)